leyuskckiran1510/REConnect/ReadMe.md

 # ReConnect
-    A comunication software that aims for faster and low lowlatency communication and realtime interaction
+    A communication software that aims for faster and low low-latency communication and real-time interaction
         world-wide with out any interruption.